Facebook X Instagram Youtube Pinterest TikTok

 Image Source: Uploaded by trmdwelk to Trip Advisor

 Brandy Road is located right by the Orange & Alexandria Railroad, so it became a frequent stop for both Union and Confederate troops during the Civil War.
-The Graffiti House, constructed in 1858 by James Barbour1, first served as a dwelling for local families before being converted into an official field hospital in 1863.
-This was where the wounded sought refuge after various Civil War scrimmages, including the important Battle of Brandy Station.
-This battle, also known as the Battle of Fleetwood Hill, is famous for being the largest cavalry engagement the American nation has ever seen2.
+This Civil War graffiti house, constructed in 1858 by James Barbour, first served as a dwelling for local families.
+Eventually it would be converted into an official field hospital in 1863.

 On June 9, 1863, Union officer General Major Alfred Pleasonton launched a surprise attack the Confederate army’s Major General James Ewell Brown (J.E.B.)
 Stuart.
-Five cavalry brigades of tired and hungry Confederates had spent an exhausting night camped along the Rappahannock River; they were ill prepared for General Pleasonton’s well-planned assault.
-At the crack of dawn, Pleasonton split his forces into two groups, such that the Confederates would wake up to be surrounded on both sides.
-Luckily for Stuart, Pleastonton had underestimated his enemy’s numbers, and thus was thwarted from an easy victory.
+Five cavalry brigades of tired and hungry Confederates had spent an exhausting night camped along the Rappahannock River; they were notably unprepared for General Pleasonton’s well-planned assault.

-The battle that ensued lasted all day.
-Confederate General William E. Jones was the first to be awakened by the sounds of gunfire and horse hooves; he quickly marshaled his forces to face the oncoming Union soldiers led by Major General John Buford.
-As cannons whistled through the sky and the air thickened with gun smoke, the two armies were thrown into a state of much chaos and confusion, resulting in casualties on both sides.
+As cannons whistled through the sky and the air thickened with gun smoke, the two armies were thrown into a state of chaos and confusion.
+Unsurpisingly resulting in casualties on both sides.
 About ten hours later, the Confederates would retreat and seek refuge at the Graffiti House.
-Much of the graffiti that has been successfully identified thus includes the names and work of these soldiers.
-In fact, J.E.B.
-Stuart’s signature is among them.

 Signature of J.E.B.
 Stuart.